rodzera/open-mfa/README.md

 Optionally, you can build a local docker image within the `src` directory:
 * Run `make` command

-## API Documentation

-* The API is available and documented through the Swagger apidocs at: http://0.0.0.0:8080/apidocs.

 ## Project Stack

 This project was build with the following tech stack: